guifi/docker-drupal-guifi/README.md

 And that should be enough to run our docker-compose files.

 ## Working with this composition
-In this point we include all possible image uses at the moment
+In this point we include all possible image uses at the moment.
+All images supplied support Xdebug PHP Debugger (https://xdebug.org/) compatible with a lot of IDEs.
 ### Drupal 6
 If you want to work with this version of guifi webpage you should download ./drupal6/docker-compose.yml file inside this repository and place it inside a development directory with writing permissions.